VMware Horizon DaaS | 19 APR 2018

 grep 'slon' /var/log/syslog*

-When you create an applications assignment, you can no longer add individual users to it, only user groups.
+When you create a session desktop or application assignment, you can no longer add individual users to it, only user groups.
 For more information, see the Assignments section of the Tenant Administration guide.

 New Log File